Authors: Bojan Stojkovski and Bogdan Iordache

 Before the pandemic, Keboola decided to target the US market, seeing it as the largest opportunity.
 Pavel relocated to Chicago in 2018 and 2019, spending 60% of his time there, and beginning the process of assembling a sales team to establish our presence and operations in the region.

-“When I made the decision to move to the US, I had to bring along our best resources, and the network we had built in the UK, just wasn’t strong enough to withhold this pressure.
+“When I decided to move to the US, I had to bring along our best resources, and the network we had built in the UK, just wasn’t strong enough to withhold this pressure.
 In Chicago, recognizing the much larger market, we initially abandoned the community approach, believing it wouldn’t scale.
 In hindsight, this was a mistake.
 We decided to hire six junior salespeople for telesales, as we couldn’t afford a manager.
 However, as soon as we started, we realized this was a misstep,” Pavel says.

-Junior sales people delivered junior results and, when COVID-19 hit, Keboola had to restructure its operations as they couldn’t sustain the entire team during the pandemic.
+Junior salespeople delivered junior results and, when COVID-19 hit, Keboola had to restructure its operations as they couldn’t sustain the entire team during the pandemic.
 What seemed to be working for Keboola at that time though and hadn’t worked out in Chicago – was their focused enterprise sales in Europe.

 They decided to hire their first senior enterprise salesperson, who is still among the top three salespeople in the company.

-“We hired him because of his expertise in financial services, a vertical where we saw potential to deliver significant value.
+“We hired him because of his expertise in financial services, a vertical where we saw the potential to deliver significant value.
 With this focus in mind, we decided to expand our presence in the US by introducing a pay-as-you-go model,” Pavel recalls.

 Before the Keboola Freemium, starting with Keboola required contacting someone to grant access.
 The new product took six months of preparation, but when finally launched it gave them the ability to expand their user base.